 Help make Digging Into History a success!

-We have a fundraising goal of $40,000, will you help us reach that?
+We have been able to bring our fundraising goal down to $10,000!
+Can you help us reach that?

 Why do we have to raise so much you ask?
 When we traveled to France in 2019, we paid our way over, insurance, and for our time in Paris.
 Our friends in Seicheprey and the Communauté de Communes Mad et Moselle covered the costs of housing us, feeding us, driving us around, and keeping us busy.

 Now it’s our turn!
-That $40,000 will help us cover food and housing, costs most grant funders won’t cover.
+We’ve already raised more than $50,000 to help us cover the costs which include transportation, activities, food, and housing.
 The Connecticut Heritage Foundation will match the first $15,000 we raise which helps pay for the insurance, and miscellaneous fees like port-a-potties and linen rentals.

-Best of all, as a donor you’ll have a chance to meet the students and join us for a picnic to hear all about what the kids find and what the experience was like!
+Best of all, as a contributor you’ll have a chance to meet the students and at an open house at the dig site in Bolton to hear all about what the kids find and what the experience was like!

 Want to own a First Edition (sort of) copy of Captain Daniel W. Strickland’s Connecticut Fights: The Story of the 102nd Infantry?
 Here’s your chance!